 Certain chiropractic techniques can also be applied to increase the space between vertebral bodies, taking pressure off impinged nerves.

-A variety of physical therapy exercises can also help improve circulation and disc health, thereby addressing a common underlying cause of sciatic nerve pain.
+A variety of physical therapy exercises can also help improve circulation and disc health, thereby addressing a common underlying cause of sciatic nerve pain and allowing you to get sciatica pain relief.

 Condition-specific physical therapy exercises can also help increase core strength, so the spine receives optimal support and stabilization from its surrounding muscles: taking pressure off the spine and its structures, such as the intervertebral discs.